-While you won’t find this advice stated explicitly in the Bible, I believe a good stewardship approach to investing is focused on the investment process rather than the investment picks.
+A good stewardship approach to investing is to focus on the investment process rather than the investment picks.
 In other words, don’t be too quick to ask, “What should I invest in?”
 Instead, ask, “What investment strategy should I use?”
 And the strategy you choose should be marked by four criteria:

 1) Objectivity.
 Steer clear of any strategy that depends on someone’s predictions or opinions about where the market is headed or what sectors are likely to perform best.
 Instead, opt for a strategy that’s guided by objective, mechanical rules.
-When things get a little crazy in the markets, you don’t want human emotion involved in your investing.
+In good times and bad, you don’t want human emotion involved in your investing.
 You want a trustworthy, rules-based process.

 3) Emotional acceptability.
 This means two things.
 First, you’re willing to do whatever it takes to follow the strategy (some require more work than others).
 And second, you’re comfortable with the volatility that can be expected from the strategy.
-Where I work by day, Sound Mind Investing, our Dynamic Asset Allocation strategy has a “relative risk” score of 0.62.
-That means it has been 38% less volatile than the U.S. stock market.
-On the other hand, our Sector Rotation strategy has a relative risk score of 1.9.
-It’s a high-risk, high potential reward strategy that has been 90% more volatile than the market overall.
+Where I work by day, Sound Mind Investing, our strategies have “relative risk” scores ranging from 0.6 to 1.85.
+That means they range from 40% less volatile than the U.S. stock market to 85% more volatile.
+The various strategies are appropriate for different types of investors and can be especially effective when blended.
+(Read Higher Returns With Less Risk, Re-Examined.)